anthonyloprimo/HyperMon/readme.md

 - Added the ability to click and drag when painting tiles on a square.
 - Added the ability to clone a square in the square palette.
 - Tweaked the map editor output so the map ID array looks pretty for readability.
+- Music preview for the map editor.
+- Added file loading.

 ### v0.0.10
 - Added initial collision logic for player.